The Cost of Piracy

 Software piracy is a real and ongoing concern for hundreds of companies.
 We need to study the motivation behind software piracy more thoroughly before anyone can claim to understand it.
 It appears to be a complex issue with no single cause, and that may mean there is no simple solution to the problem.
 Lowering software costs may result in more sales as people who would neither pirate nor buy expensive software open their wallets for a purchase.
 But it may not make a dent in piracy statistics.
 For that to happen, we'll need to see a shift in our perception of the value of software itself.

-Learn more about software and economics by following the links on the next page.
+Learn more about software and economics by following the links below.